trading-app-ca/part-a-docs/README.md

 Crypto Trader is designed to cater to a diverse audience with varying levels of experience and interest in cryptocurrency trading.
 By providing a comprehensive and engaging platform, it aims to entertain users while enhancing their trading skills and knowledge.

 ## Tech Stack

+### MERN Stack

+**MongoDB**: A NoSQL database used to store user data, transaction history, and portfolio information.
+MongoDB offers a flexible schema design that accommodates the diverse and evolving data requirements of Crypto Trader.
+It ensures efficient data storage and retrieval, making it a suitable choice for handling the dynamic and varied nature of cryptocurrency trading data.

+**Express.js**: A web application framework for Node.js, used to build the backend API and handle HTTP requests.
+Express.js simplifies the development of robust APIs and server-side applications, providing essential middleware for handling routing, authentication, and data processing.

+**React**: A JavaScript library for building user interfaces, used to create the frontend components and manage the application state.
+React's component-based architecture ensures a modular and maintainable codebase, facilitating dynamic and responsive user experiences.

+**Node.js**: A JavaScript runtime environment used to execute server-side code and build the backend of the application.
+Node.js offers a scalable and efficient environment for handling concurrent connections and real-time data updates.

+### Additional Technologies and Libraries

+**TradingView**: A financial visualization platform used to display real-time cryptocurrency charts.
+TradingView integrates seamlessly with React to provide interactive and customizable charting solutions, enabling users to analyze market trends and make informed trading decisions.

+**Binance API**: Used to fetch real-time cryptocurrency prices and market data.
+The Binance API ensures accurate and up-to-date information, supporting functionalities such as trading, portfolio management, and market analysis.

+**CSS**: For styling the application and ensuring a responsive, user-friendly design.
+CSS enables the creation of visually appealing interfaces, enhancing the user experience across different devices and screen sizes.

+**React Router**: For managing navigation and routing within the application.
+React Router allows for the creation of single-page applications with dynamic routing, ensuring smooth transitions between different views and maintaining the overall user experience.

+### Frontend Dependencies

+**react**: A JavaScript library for building user interfaces.

+**react-dom**: Provides DOM-specific methods that can be used at the top level of a web app to enable an efficient way of managing the DOM.

+**react-icons**: A library that provides popular icons to be used in React projects.

+**react-router-dom**: A library for routing in React applications, enabling navigation among different components.

+### Backend Dependencies

+**bcryptjs**: A library to hash passwords for secure storage and comparison.

+**cors**: A middleware to enable Cross-Origin Resource Sharing, allowing the backend to handle requests from different origins.

+**dotenv**: A module to load environment variables from a `.env` file into `process.env`.

+**express**: A minimal and flexible Node.js web application framework used to create the API endpoints.

+**jsonwebtoken**: A library to create and verify JSON Web Tokens (JWT) for secure user authentication.

+**mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js, used to interact with the MongoDB database.

+### Backend Dev Dependencies

+**faker**: A library to generate fake data for testing and development purposes.

+**nodemon**: A tool to automatically restart the Node.js application when file changes in the directory are detected.

+These technologies collectively provide a robust and scalable foundation for Crypto Trader, enabling the development of a comprehensive and engaging cryptocurrency trading simulation platform.

 ## Dataflow Diagram